whoisjorge/gulp-workflow/README.md

 ## Overview

-This tool is for developers who are currently loading in resources in their code via multiple `script` calls and finding that dependency management, or even mantainment of project's architecture, is becoming _a little_ cumbersome as their webpages or applications start to grow.
+This tool is for developers who are currently loading in resources in their code via multiple `script` calls and finding that dependency management is becoming _a little_ cumbersome as their webpages or applications start to grow.

-_A modern starter kit that will introduce you into awesome **advanced front-end development tools** to write your very own workflows, as advanced as your needs require!_
+_A modern starter kit that will introduce you into awesome **advanced front-end development tools** to write your very own workflows, from the basics!_

 ### Highlights